MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-concept.md

 ### Another way to grant consents in the home tenant (optional)

-Refer to the [Javascript API documentation](./authentication-javascript-api.md#another-way-to-grant-consents-in-the-home-tenant-optional) for more information on how to grant consents in the home tenant of the application using the following url (insert your tenant ID and the client ID):
+Refer to the [JavaScript API documentation](./authentication-javascript-api.md#another-way-to-grant-consents-in-the-home-tenant-optional) for more information on how to grant consents in the home tenant of the application using the following url (insert your tenant ID and the client ID):

 `https://login.microsoftonline.com/{tenantId}/adminconsent?client_id={clientId}`